markjacksonfishing/markyjackson-taulia/README.md

 I’m Marky Jackson, a lover of family and friends and a die-hard San Francisco Giants fan.

 I have a BA in computer science from Massachusetts Institute of Technology.
 I have enjoyed working with companies such as Yahoo!, Symantec, HP, Sysdig, Hightail (formally Yousendidit), Equinix Metal (formally Packet), and many others.
-I am currently exploring new opportunities.
 I have also served with the United States Army in support of operations in both Iraq and Afghanistan during multiple phases.

 I am also building [methodair.org](https://methodair.org) and [project-julie](https://www.projectjulie.org).